wwarthen/RomWBW/Source/Doc/Applications.md

 The system boot images are **not** tied to specific hardware configurations.
-System boot images and operating systems proviced with RomWBW will work with any supported RomWBW platform or hardware as long as they are the same version as the RomWBW firmware.
+System boot images and operating systems provided with RomWBW will work with any supported RomWBW platform or hardware as long as they are the same version as the RomWBW firmware.